 5. Muker – Yorkshire Dales

 Originally a Norse settlement, Muker is a charming cluster of houses set on the banks of the River Swale.
-As one of the more remote villages in the northern Dales it has a certain secluded appeal.
-You’ll a village shop and tea rooms, craft shop / art gallery and an excellent pub, The Farmer’s Arms.
+As one of the more remote villages in the northern Yorkshire Dales it has a certain secluded appeal.
 Some lovely walks from here including the famous circular route around Kisdon Hill taking in the beautiful meadows and waterfalls Swaledale is famous for.

 6. Thornton-le-Dale – North York Moors

 Said by some to be the prettiest village in Yorkshire, Thornton-Le-Dale is proper chocolate-box material.
 Quite literally in fact as images of the thatched cottage beside Dalby Beck are regularly used on biscuit tins and calendars.
 Other highlights of the village include a chocolate factory on the square and lush green surrounding woodland.

 - 17th century almshouses and a small triangular village green complete the scene making this a lovely base from which to explore the North York Moors.

 - Follow an accessible nature trail around the village to uncover storyboards, tree carvings and a wildlife-rich pond.